 When it comes to motivation, the benefits of setting goals are undisputed.
 One of the easiest ways to do this with running is to put a race on the calendar.
 Leivers tells his runners to pick a 5K that is eight to 12 weeks out from the start of training.
 “Having that concrete goal, as well as paying the entry fee and spending money on shoes, might be some of the things that make you stick with the training,” Leivers says.

 Signing up for a race also gives you a clear beginning and culmination to your 5K running plan, Forti says.
-This gives you a set amount of time where you can see what improvements were made, and asses what worked and what didn’t with your training.
+This gives you a set amount of time where you can see what improvements were made, and you can asses what worked and what didn’t with your training.
 “However, it’s also important to remember that a single race or performance doesn’t define your fitness,” Forti says.

 Take a look at our eight-week running guide to help you get started with your running goal.